 Use PASCO free SPARKlabs or build your own!
 The same SPARKlabs file could be used in tablets, smartphones, computers, interactive whiteboards.
 No matter what the mix of technology is in the classroom or the school, teachers and students all share the same user experience.

 SPARKvue includes 14 preloaded SPARKlab interactive lab activities, plus over 80 more available free online.

 With SPARKlab interactive lab activities, teachers can blend instructional content, live data collection & analysis, reflection prompts and more, all completely within the SPARKvue environment

-It is interesting to try SPARKvue even if you do not have any sensor.
-Collect and display live data using the Smartphone onboard accelerometer and sound sensors.
-Free Download by links below:
+It is interesting to try SPARKvue even if you do not have any of PASCO sensors.
+Collect and display your live data using the Smartphone which has onboard accelerometer and sound sensors.
+You can Download for free by links below:

 Nowadays e-books for studying become more popular.
 And from many sides, it is a very wise decision to use a centralized solution, which could be updated immediately if didactic or article author will found it necessary.

 I have seen a lecturer who tried to make an e-book with students.
 It was fun for them to find materials on the internet.
 It really helps students to study.
 But soon lecturer recognized a very deep problem.
 The material chosen by students carefully verified.
 As a sample, you can find in YouTube video “How to make a MONOPOLE MAGNET”.
 In Brief in a Video to make monopole magnets recommended to take a regular magnet to freeze it in the refrigerator and cut it in half.
 If the student read it as a true source of information then he gets to know nonsenseand believe in that. .